HLRichardson-Git/Gestalt/README.md

 Welcome to the Gestalt Project
 ==============================

-Gestalt aims to be a robust cryptographic library in C++.
+Gestalt is an educational project first, and a robust production cryptographic library second.

 All FIPS approved algorithms are based on available standards, and tested using KAT or roundtrip validation.